B3rn475/www.bernaschina.com/source/_posts/calling-while-on-roaming.md

 ---
 I've recently had an interesting (and [looooooooooong][long-joke-url]) conversation with my sister on phone calls, vs calls via an app, while roaming.

 Well...
-I think it is a great idea for an post.
+I think it is a great idea for a post.

 First things first.